gadget-framework/gadget2/docs/userguide.md

 contain comments and blank lines, to make the format easier to view in a text editor.

+\bigskip
-TimeVariable files consist of a one word description of the data, followed by an optional multipler value and then the keyword ”timedata”, and then a list of the timesteps when the value of TimeVariable changes, along with the new value for the TimeVariable.
+TimeVariable files consist of a one word description of the data, followed by an optional multipler value and then the keyword "timedata", and then a list of the timesteps when the value of TimeVariable changes, along with the new value for the TimeVariable.
 The values can either be numerical values or a parameter to be optimised.
 The first timestep in